-As Nova Scotians celebrate Pride Week this July 14 to 24, it’s important to remember that this isn’t just a time of celebration – it’s also a time to shed light on issues that are affecting Nova Scotians and illuminate changes that need to be made to ensure that everyone is able to live their life as authentically as possible.
+As Nova Scotians take part in Pride events across the province this summer, it’s important to remember that this isn’t just a time of celebration – it’s also a time to shed light on issues that are affecting Nova Scotians and illuminate changes that need to be made to ensure that everyone is able to live their life as authentically as possible.
 One of those issues is gender-affirming care.

 What is gender-affirming care?